A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 Who I Work With

-Most of the people I work with are thoughtful, self-reflective, and genuinely baffled by the fact that knowing something about themselves isn't enough to change it.
+Most of the people I work with are thoughtful, self-reflective, and quietly tired of understanding themselves without being able to change.

 You might be someone who: